 A nebulizer may be a good choice for someone who has coordination difficulties and has trouble handling and pressing down on an inhaler, or for someone who can't take a really deep breath and hold it, which is needed to get a full dose with some inhalers.

 Caregivers Can Help with Devices

 Caring for a loved one with COPD means that you are in a good position to judge what kind of device may be the best choice.
-For instance, if the person you care for has arthritis, he/she may struggle with handheld inhalers and may not be getting a complete dose.
+For instance, if the person you care for has coordination difficulties, he/she may struggle with handheld inhalers and may not be getting a complete dose.
 You may want to take a look at the facts yourself and see if there's anything you want to talk over with the one you care for.